JoeGamer2120/Tyranny-of-Dragons/content/Rules/Character Creation/Character Creation.md

 6. Characters are allowed/encouraged to have shared backstories and prior associations with each other.
 Multiple similar PCs are discouraged - work with your fellow players on bringing a unique character to the group.

 ## Additional Notes
+Please look at [[Races of the Realms]] to find what are some common races.
+These may be easier to play.
+Read the callout there too.

 You are allowed to research character builds, concepts, etc and work on putting a character together for a session 0 - this includes using the [[Point Buy]] for stats (calculations must be shown if done prior to session 0).

 If you need help coming up with a character, the DM will help you.
 If you already have an idea, that's fine, but the DM requires 100% disclosure and *approval*.